sksahal6406/Legal-Document-Analyzer-using-AI/README.md

               Chatbot integration for chatting with document
               Extracting sections belonging to the document

-// update the task, you are working on below this
+// update the task you are working on below this